Rotary Position Embeddings

 [3, 6, 9]])

-and final code:
+And the final code:

 freqs = 1.0 / (theta ** (torch.arange(0, dim, 2).float() / dim))